New Zealand one hundred-dollar note

 The New Zealand one-hundred-dollar note is a New Zealand banknote.
 It is issued by the Reserve Bank of New Zealand and since 1999 has been a polymer banknote.
 It was first issued on 10 July 1967 when New Zealand decimalised its currency, changing from the New Zealand pound to the New Zealand dollar.
-The note originally had an image of Queen Elizabeth II on the front; since 1992 it has had an image of Ernest Rutherford.
+The note originally had an image of Queen Elizabeth II on the front; since 1992 it has had an image of the 1st Baron Rutherford of Nelson.

 Design

 There have been seven different series of New Zealand banknotes, and the one-hundred-dollar note was introduced with the third series of banknote.

 Third series (1967–1981)

 The first one-hundred-dollar notes were issued alongside the first one-dollar, two-dollar, five-dollar, ten-dollar, and twenty-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
 They were made of cotton-based paper.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The back of the one-hundred-dollar note featured a takahē, one of the rarest birds in New Zealand at the time, which had been thought extinct until the 1940s, and a mountain daisy.